CastraRegina/Linuxinstall/README.md

 - Make backup of `/mnt/tinyraid1` to usbdrive
   Make sure to create a folder `data` on the encrypted usbdrive!
-  Insert usbdrive and enter password to decrypt it, then...
+  Insert usbdrive and enter password to decrypt it, then execute following lines as `root`:
   ```bash
   SRCDIR="/mnt/tinyraid1"
   SNAPSHOTDIR="/mnt/tinyraid1/snapshots"